 Data Scientist Job Outlook

 Data scientists will enjoy one of the brightest job outlooks over the next decade.
-The data science job market is expected to grow by 22% from 2020 to 2030, much faster than the 8% average for all occupations over the same period.
-As social media and high-tech organizations proliferate, and data continues to become the most valuable asset in the global marketplace, more data scientists will be needed to mine this massive cache of information for actionable intelligence.
+The data science job market is expected to grow by 35% from 2022 to 2032, more than 10X than the 3% average for all occupations.
+As data continues to become the most valuable asset in the global economy, more data scientists will be needed to mine this massive cache of information for actionable insights.

 -Andreas Weigend, Head of Stanford’s Social Data Lab and former Chief Scientist at Amazon

-Health care is a notable hot area for data scientist hiring; with its rapid migration to electronic medical records, the medical industry is building data sets to rival the largest enterprises.
+Healthcare is a notable hot area for data scientist hiring; with its rapid migration to electronic medical records, the medical industry is building data sets to rival the largest corporations.
 Other industries aggressively hiring big data scientists include government agencies, social networking hubs, retailers, and the U.S. military.

 Source: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook